Osspial/rfcs/text/0000-lang-level-licenses.md

 - `/`
 - `,`
 - `\bOR\b`

 Additional patterns may be added as discovered in the ecosystem.

-Cargo will attempt to discover LICENSE files in the crate's root folder.
+Cargo will attempt to discover license files in the crate's root folder.
 Cargo will pull the `LICENSE` or `COPYRIGHT` file for single-licensed crates, and will make a best-effort attempt to match the license in multi-licensed crates with the following rules by finding the file in the crates root that best matches the particular license's SPDX identifier.
 This draft currently doesn't define the exact file matching rules, but the full RFC should probably be more specific here.

 ## The `license!()` macro